 How to apply

 UK institutions involved in higher education can apply for Erasmus+ funding on an annual basis to the British Council which manages this part of the Erasmus+ programme.
-The 2019 Call to Apply was published in October 2018 and the application web form is now live online.
+Find out when we're next accepting applications by visiting the Erasmus+ website.

 In addition, HEIs can apply to the European Commission’s Education, Audiovisual and Culture Executive Agency for the following activity: